 But I am a kind of odd person who comes to popular things so I was not attracted to what most people like.

 My husband, Eric, choose a little puppy girl, but I was not sure about this most popular kind of dog at first.
 Anyway, I named her “Kin,” meaning gold in Japanese, and raised her with Sakura.
 Sakura was a grouch older dog, but Kin put up Sakura’s stubbiness and was very patient.

-Kin convinced me that why many people love Golden Retriever dogs and also showed me how kind-hearted and sympathetic dog she was.
+Kin convinced me that why many people love Golden Retriever dogs and also showed me how kind-hearted and sympathetic a dog she was.